 - A. Memoranda of Law.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
 Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, and shall conform to Local Civil Rule 11.1. - B. Courtesy Copies.
-Two courtesy copies of all motion papers, marked as such, should be submitted to the Court by the movant at the time the reply is served, in accordance with the

-SDNY policies regarding mail deliveries.
+Courtesy copies are not required unless the motion includes numerous exhibits and/or a voluminous record.
+Under such circumstances, one courtesy copy of all motion papers, marked as such, should be submitted to the Court by the movant at the time the reply is served, in accordance with the SDNY policies regarding mail deliveries.